addstar/Jail/README.md

 * Don't calculate the closest jail cell if they are worlds apart.
 * When a player is jailed offline and the config is set to send them back to their old location, they wouldn't be released to their old position
 * Store the player's previous gamemode, whether offline or online
+* Update how we check for updates, to be bukkit compliant

 Features
 ===